JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 random := rand.New(source)
 ```

 Once the generator is created, it can be used to create a random number between 0 and 150.
-Then that random number is converted to a `time.Duration` type, and multiplied to become milliseconds.
+That random number is converted to a `time.Duration` type, then multiplied to become milliseconds.

 ```go
 duration := time.Duration(random.Intn(150)) * time.Millisecond